-The earnest money deposit, the additional buyer proceeds, along with the mortgage loan funds will be transferred from the closing agent to the seller once the buyer is authorized to close the transaction (e.g., the mortgage lender gives it the approval to close the loan transaction).
+When the seller delivers the closing documents to the closing agent, the earnest money deposit, the additional buyer proceeds, along with the mortgage loan funds will be transferred from the closing agent to the seller once the closing agent is authorized to close the transaction (e.g., the mortgage lender gives it the approval to close the loan transaction).

 Why Should a Lawyer Conduct The Closing?

 Florida buyers and Florida sellers are fortunate when they have a smooth closing process where problems — sometimes serious ones — don’t occur.
 Having a Florida real estate lawyer represent the buyer or seller to get through the closing process is always helpful and often much less expensive than people think.
 In fact, in most instances having a real estate lawyer close your transaction will cost no more than a title company will charge to conduct the closing.
 And, if there is a problem, there’s no need to worry about running around to find a lawyer to represent your interests, he or she is already there to help.

 A good piece of advice is to at least speak with an experienced Florida real estate lawyer to learn about your rights and learn how they can help.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 If you found this information helpful, please share this article and bookmark it for your future reference.